 Grade I (Absent) Grade II (Minimal) Grade III (Moderate) Grade IV (Severe) The breast is soft with no palpable capsule and looks natural.
-The breast is a little firm with a palpable capsule but looks normal.
 The breast is firm with an easily palpated capsule and is visually abnormal.
 The breast is hard, cold, painful, and markedly distorted.